aryanxk02/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Problem statements solved through ML Algorithms - sklearn This repository contains some basic datasets used to understand ML concepts relatively in an easy manner
+Problem statements solved through ML Algorithms using sklearn.
+This repository contains some basic datasets used to understand ML concepts relatively in an easy manner